 For beginners, simple crossbars or wick clips usually keep the wick centered more reliably than a bare bottom hole.

-As a buying criterion, the easiest molds are the ones that let you keep the wick visibly centered without adding leak-prone setup.
-Bars and clips hold tension at the top and make drift easier to spot before the wax sets.
-A bottom wick hole can still work well, but it adds one more place for leaks and usually asks more of your setup on a first pour.
+As a buying criterion, the easiest molds are the ones that keep the wick visibly centered with the least setup friction.
+Bars and clips usually do that more reliably than a bare bottom hole, while a bottom wick hole adds one more place for leaks and alignment mistakes on a first pour.

 Here’s a quick comparison of the three common setups:

-• Wick hole only – Clean look, but highest leak risk and no top support; better once you’re confident with sealing and alignment.
+- Wick hole only – Clean look, but the highest leak risk and the least beginner forgiveness.

 If wick support keeps causing trouble, route the full setup problem to centering and securing wicks tools and methods or, if trapped air is part of the issue, to how to prevent air bubbles in molded candles.